How to Set Up Google Analytics for Your Website

 Why Use Google Analytics?

-Now that you know the benefits, let’s get started with the setup process.
+Now that you know why Google Analytics is a game-changer, let’s get started with the setup process.

 Step 1: Create a Google Analytics Account